Frequently Asked Questions

 faqCounter.
 Are airlines allowed to levy the cargo fuel surcharge?
 Do they levy such surcharge and what levels of cargo fuel surcharge are allowed for flights originating from Hong Kong?

-Airlines are allowed to levy a cargo fuel surcharge for flights originating from Hong Kong with level determined according to the following formula until the end of June 2024:
+Until the end of December 2024, airlines are allowed to levy a cargo fuel surcharge for flights originating from Hong Kong with level determined according to the following formula:

 Cargo Fuel Surcharge =